 The word séance comes from a French verb meaning “to sit,” and the word is often used in the French language to refer to a session where people gather together, seated, to enjoy a show or some other entertainment.
-In English since the mid-19th century the word has become specifically associated with the occult.
-A séance is a gathering of people, among them a spiritualist or medium, to attempt to connect with the spirits of the dead.
+In English since the mid-19th century, the word has become specifically associated with the occult.
+A séance is a small gathering of people, among them a spiritualist or medium, who are attempting to contact the spirits of the dead.
 Oddly enough, people at séances do not always sit.